Lisbon, Sintra, Évora, Castelo de Vide, Belmonte and Tomar

 Walk to the Shaaré Tikvá Synagogue for Shabbat services.
 Return to the hotel for a Seudat Shabbat.

-On our return to Lisbon we might have time to visit the C. Gulbenkian’s Musuem na interesting collection from french and italian art… Visit the Fine Art C Gulbenkian Museum - a very interesting collection of Egyptian, Greco-Roman, Mesopotamian; Easter Islamic, Armenian and Far Eastern Art.
+On our return to Lisbon we might have time to visit the Calouste Gulbenkian Museum, which houses a very interesting collection of Egyptian, Greco-Roman, Mesopotamian; Eastern Islamic, Armenian and Far Eastern Art.
 Also European Art: Sculpture, Painting and Decorative Arts particularly 18th century French art and the work of René Lalique.
 Return to the hotel for a farewell dinner.

 Following breakfast we are transferred to Lisbon International airport for our flight home.

 $6,995 based on double occupancy (two to a room)